ClementNerma/Rave/docs/master.md

 }
 ```

-This decorator also emits a warning at build time when using the entity it is applied on.
+This annotation also emits a warning at build time when using the entity it is applied on.